johyexson/Cyclistic_BikeShare_Analysis/README.md

 - Plotted graphs for visualization
 - Exported file in order to create better visualization in Tableau
 # Graphs

 ![Github_Bikeshare 1](https://github.com/johyexson/Cyclistic_BikeShare/assets/144231843/63fbe6ad-828e-49bd-bc99-395e92d3af17)

 ![Github_Bikeshare 2](https://github.com/johyexson/Cyclistic_BikeShare/assets/144231843/e55128e8-3f75-440f-b4e9-9c7f2a5e2648)

 ![Github_Bikeshare 3](https://github.com/johyexson/Cyclistic_BikeShare/assets/144231843/8e4339f9-0676-4fe6-af1b-6766b7637d10)

+# Summary of Findings
+A comparison of the tripdata from the previous year and the present year shows the historical pattern  and consistency in rider preferences
+- Both members and casual riders frequently used classic bikes compared to other bike types
+- Docked bikes were only used by casual riders, while classic and electric bikes were used by both member and casual riders
+- Members had the highest trip counts and the most frequent rides during the week
+- Saturday was the day with the most frequent rides by both members and casual riders
+# Key Observation
+Casual riders that frequently use classic bikes have higher chances of being converted to annual members, therefore the advertising campaigns should be directed towards them
+# Recommendations
+1. Advertising campaigns should be strategized and geared towards improving the quality of classic bikes in order to attract the interest of more casual riders
+2. Incentives such as discounts should be included for annual members, especially those using classic bikes
+3. Free test rides with the remodified classic bikes should be introduced to the casual riders to arouse their interest
+# Limitations
+- Incomplete data with a lot of missing values limited the quality of the analysis
+- Inability to access pass purchases made by riders due to privacy issues
+# Explore the code